mikerochip/ergonomic-cpp/README.md

 ### Developer Command Prompt

-For C++ CLI development, it's highly recommended to setup a shortcut to a Developer command prompt.
-These steps will set you up with Developer PowerShell
+You'll need to use a Developer command prompt to invoke MSVC tools.
+These steps will setup a shortcut to Developer PowerShell for VS 2019.

 1. Open your Windows search box and type "Developer PowerShell"
-1. Right click the top result and choose Pin to Taskbar
+1. Right click the "Developer PowerShell for VS 2019" result and choose Pin to Taskbar
+1. Use this command prompt in all subsequent steps

+**NOTE: Use this command prompt when working with this project**

 ## CMake